jundalisay/spblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 What's samadhi?
 Ask [Patanjali](/research/indian/yoga/part-1)!

-All we can say is "No Samadhi, No Honey" :thumbsdown: (i.e. Without samadhi, you won't get a solid understanding of how the universe is structured and generated in real-time)
+All we can say is "No Samadhi, No Honey" :thumbsdown: (i.e. Without samadhi, you won't get a solid understanding of how the universe is structured and generated in real-time).
+But here's a bonus: Patanjali actually gives hints how to upgrade yourself to 6-senses.
 {{< /l >}}

 {{< r a="Asker" >}}
-That's like when Neo in *The Matrix* movie realizing that he was in a giant computer when he saw the code running behind his reality.
+That's like when Neo in *The Matrix* movie realizing that he was in a giant computer when his 6th sense saw the code running behind his reality.
 (I like that movie :innocent:)
 {{< /r >}}

 <!-- {{< l a="Superphysics" >}}